UPPMAX/HPC-python/docs/isolated.rst

    (vpyenv) $ deactivate

-Everytime you need the tools available in the virtual environment you activate it as above (after first loading the modules for Python, Python packages, and prerequisites)
+Every time you need the tools available in the virtual environment you activate it as above (after first loading the modules for Python, Python packages, and prerequisites)

 .. code-block:: sh